8 min read

 Sugar & Your Sexual Health

 Yes, excess sugar intake can impact sexual health.
 Sugar can lead to feelings of fatigue and fogginess and we reviewed its potential link to depression.
-The circulation issues from excess sugar intake over time and the impact on the arteries can impact blood flow to the sex organs impacting ability and desire for intimacy.
-Just another reason to drop the cupcake and skip dessert.
+The circulation issues from excess sugar intake over time and the impact on the arteries can impact blood flow to the sex organs impacting the ability and desire for intimacy.
+Just another reason to drop the cupcake and skip dessert!